elisKonstantopoulou/LFSR---Autocorrelation-Python-Script/README.md

 To conclude this section, given __*n bits*__, the __*maximum period*__ would be __*2<sup>n</sup>-1*__.

-There is more than one way to compute an LFSR; it is done by using different __taps__  (points where you chose to perform the XOR).
-There are mathematical ... that ..., but they will  not be covered here.
+There is more than one way to compute an LFSR; it is done by using different *taps*  (*points where you chose to perform the XOR*).
+There are mathematical ways to chose the taps to get the result (e.g. time efficiency, more complicated XOR) you want, but they will  not be covered here.

 ## LFSR Code and Random Number Generator